TommyJackson85/techfix_overlap/README.md

 - Stackoverflow posts used for reference.
     - For creating and testing [fake user login instances and login sessions](https://stackoverflow.com/questions/7502116/how-to-use-session-in-testcase-in-django) courtesy of SOF member andreaspelme.
     - For testing [Form posts](https://stackoverflow.com/questions/7304248/how-should-i-write-tests-for-forms-in-django), courtesy of SOF members Filmm and Shane.
+    - For [dispaying fields from Models in Django Adminstration pages](https://stackoverflow.com/questions/10543032/how-to-show-all-fields-of-model-in-admin-page), from SOF user Amirshk.

 ## Testing